US citizen, Army veteran detained by ICE challenges federal officers’ 'absolute immunity'

 "No lawyer, no phone calls, family, no hearing before a judge, no shower, no nothing,” he said.

-Retes’ presence at the State of the Union, invited as a guest of Rep. Mark Takano (D-Calif.), was meant to highlight the far-reaching impacts of the Trump administration immigration enforcement crackdown.
+Retes’ presence at the State of the Union, invited as a guest of Rep. Mark Takano (D-Calif.), was meant to highlight the far-reaching impacts of the Trump administration's immigration enforcement crackdown.

 “George Retes is a U.S. citizen and an Iraq War veteran, and yet he was treated like an enemy by his own government,” Takano, the top Democrat on the House Committee on Veterans’ Affairs, said in a statement.
 “His story exemplifies the overreach and cruelty of the Trump Administration and their heavy-handed immigration policies, sweeping up innocent men, women, and children in a desperate bid to fill arbitrary quotas.”